mmiele/DASH/documentation/general/design/dash-high-level-design.md

- provide BGP, LLDP, SNMP, etc, etc. These are described thoroughly in the [SONiC System Architecture](https://github.com/Azure/SONiC/wiki/Architecture#sonic-system-architecture) wiki and reproduced in diagram form under the [Detailed Architectures](#detailed-architectures) section of this document.
+ provide BGP, LLDP, SNMP, etc, etc. These are described thoroughly in the [SONiC System Architecture](https://github.com/Azure/SONiC/wiki/Architecture#sonic-system-architecture) wiki and reproduced in diagram form under the [SONiC Integration](#sonic-integration) section of this document.

 ### Switch State Service (SWSS)